Milkha Singh cremated with full state honours | Sports-Games

 When asked if any award would be instituted in his name, Rijiju said these things will be discussed with family at an appropriate time and whatever needs to be done by the Sports Ministry in this regard will be done.

 ''We have told the family that right from the Prime Minister to Governor Sahab, who is present here, we are with them in their hour of grief.
-Entire nation is with them,'' he said.
+The entire nation is with them,'' he said.

 He said he was also carrying the message of Prime Minister Narendra Modi for the family.